mesosphere/dcos-commons/frameworks/kafka/README.md

 For more information about building the options.json file, see the [DC/OS documentation](https://docs.mesosphere.com/latest/usage/managing-services/config-universe-service/).

-## Installation from DC/OS Web Interface
+## Installation from the DC/OS Web Interface

 You can [install Kafka from the DC/OS web interface](https://docs.mesosphere.com/1.9/usage/managing-services/install/).
 If you install Kafka from the web interface, you must install the Kafka DC/OS CLI subcommands separately.
 From the DC/OS CLI, enter: